posativ/acrylamid/docs/tutorial.rst

 Unlike other static site compiler, acrylamid does not rely on any fileystem's structure to route entries to urls.
-You can create for each item a new folder, sort them by year (I prefer this), by category or by year/month – the main thing is, it is a text file with a YAML-header in it.
+You can create for each item a new folder, sort them by year (I do prefer this), by category or by year/month – the main thing is, it is a text file with a YAML-header in it.

 You can either create a new text file with your editor of choice or use the